 How long will it take me to get over it?

 There is no set amount of time that it takes to come to terms with sexual violence – everyone is different.
-Many people find that there are days or weeks when they feel better, and days or weeks when they feel worse, which is natural, although perhaps frustrating.
-It is important to try not to put pressure on yourself and to give yourself as much time as you need.
-Some people find it helpful to seek out other survivors as this helps them remember that others have similar experiences, and similar worries.
+Many people find that there are days or weeks when they feel better, and days or weeks when they feel worse, which is natural, although it can be frustrating.
+It is important to try not to put pressure on yourself, and to give yourself as much time as you need.
+Some people find it helpful to seek out other survivors, as this helps them remember that others have similar experiences and worries.

 What if I feel like I’m going mad?